wilmix7/JOS/README.md

 5)  We  can  create  your  own  GUI   for os  design  and  add  it  in  Model.
 6)  This   will  be   more  useful    to  deliver  a  Product   with  in  few hours.
+7)  JDollar  is  a  High  level  langauage  can   used  to  convert  a  code  to  object  file.